Chalcedony Cryptocrystalline Variety of Quartz

-The stone chalcedony which it's generally agreed should be pronounced kal~SED~uh~nee is a fine grained or cryptocrystalline variety of quartz.
-Microcrystalline and cryptocrystalline are both words which tend to be used interchangeably to describe minerals whose crystals are too small to be seen with the naked eye.
+Chalcedony which it's generally agreed should be pronounced kal~SED~uh~nee is a fine grained or cryptocrystalline variety of quartz.
+Microcrystalline and cryptocrystalline which tend to be used interchangeably, describe minerals whose crystals are too small to be seen with the naked eye.
 When the mineral quartz is either microcrystalline or cryptocrystalline it's correctly known as chalcedony.

 The mineral chalcedony tends to have a waxy lustre, is usually translucent and can be found in white, grey, blue or brown.
-The stone can also exhibit many other colours due to the presence of different minerals but inclusions are often microscopic.
+Stones can exhibit many other colours due to the presence of different minerals but inclusions tend to be microscopic.
 Blue chalcedony is particularly popular as a lapidary material but stones are frequently dyed.

-Graded 6½ to 7 on Mohs scale of mineral hardness means chalcedony is a relatively hard stone and it can be found pretty much worldwide.
+Graded 6.5 to 7 on Mohs scale of mineral hardness, chalcedony is a relatively hard stone which can be found pretty much worldwide.
 The finest grade material comes mostly from India, Madagascar, Burma, Brazil, Mexico and the USA.

 Different Types of Chalcedony

 Jasper, agate, carnelian, onyx, chrysoprase and bloodstone are all varieties of chalcedony.
 The colour of carnelian is caused by the presence of iron oxides which are chemical compounds of iron and oxygen.
 The green in chrysoprase is caused by nickel oxide whilst inclusions in bloodstone are believed to be hematite.